FurkanAr/mobiliz-project/README.md

 • A group can contain vehicles and/or groups under it.

-• If the user is authorized to a group, it is added under that group. vehicles are automatically authorized.
+• If new vehicles are added to the group to which the user is authorized, the user will also be authorized to those vehicles.

 ## Used technologies: